 Credit card scanning for in-person transactions using a mobile device and credit card reader plugged into the microphone jack makes transacting with customers even simpler, and the app securely stores payment information for order processing.

-Order tracking takes some of the sting out of a customer’s waiting and wondering when their order will arrive.
+Order tracking takes some of the stings out of a customer’s waiting and wondering when their order will arrive.
 Implement mapping into your food service-related app so users can — on their own answer the age-old question: “Where’s my stuff?!”

 Exclusive content delivered via an app provides your customers with first-class delivery in its own right when it comes to informing them with messages about “insider” and “special” offers available, seasonal menu changes, etc.